Alejandro-ZZ/Automation-with-Python/regex_examples/readme.md

 # Regex Examples

-Scripts using `re` module to compile regular expression (regex) using Python.
+The [Regex_Examples.ipynb](https://github.com/Alejandro-ZZ/Automation-with-Python/blob/master/regex_examples/Regex_Examples.ipynb) notebook has different scripts using `re` module to compile regular expression (regex) using Python.
 The examples includes three methods:

 1. `re.search()` Scan through string looking for the first location where the regular expression pattern produces a match, and return a corresponding match object.
 Return None if no position in the string matches the pattern; note that this is different from finding a zero-length match at some point in the string.